-Geraldine lives and works from her home studio at Collaroy on Sydney’s northern beaches, Australia.
+Geraldine lives and creates from her home studio at Collaroy on Sydney's northern beaches, Australia.

 Time spent alone riding her bike inspired her love of nature and deep appreciation for all living things.
-At any opportunity and with wonder she would study things that caught her eye, such as the unique patterns and texture of a tree trunk, the way the light shone through the leaves, or the soft, velvety feel of a flower petal.
-These experiences helped enhance and develop her observational skills as well as the patience required to create detailed works of art.
+At any opportunity, and with wonder, she would study things that caught her eye, such as the unique patterns and texture of a tree trunk, the way the light shone through the leaves, or the soft, velvety feel of a flower petal.
+These experiences helped enhance and develop her observational skills and the patience required to create detailed works of art.

-Geraldine’s love of drawing has evolved into the heartfelt animal portraits that she draws today in either pastel and coloured pencil or scratchboard.
-These mediums enable her to capture the true textures and emotional expressions that bring each animal to life.
-Through paying close attention to the eyes her mission is to communicate that animals are connected to us, with awareness, and are innocent, sentient beings just as we are.
+Geraldine creates her wildlife portraits in either pastel and coloured pencil or scratchboard.
+These mediums enable her to capture the real-life textures and emotional expressions that bring each animal to life.
+By paying close attention to the eyes, her passion is to communicate that animals are connected to us, with awareness, and are innocent, sentient beings just as we are.

-Geraldine supports several animal welfare and environmental groups through donations of her works of art.
-Closest to her heart is Friends of the National Parks Foundation (http://www.fnpf.org) in Borneo, Indonesia, who focus on the conservation of orangutans and other Indonesian wildlife.
+Geraldine supports several animal welfare and environmental organizations through donations of her art.
+Closest to her heart is Friends of the National Parks Foundation (http://www.fnpf.org) in Borneo, Indonesia, which focus on the conservation of orangutans and other Indonesian wildlife.
 That life-changing trip back in 2005 was the catalyst for her mission to raise funds and awareness for endangered wildlife.

 Profoundly stirred by this trip, Geraldine founded the Riding for Rangas annual charity bike ride in 2009 (biennially since 2013) to raise funds and awareness for FNPF.
 Riders are sponsored to complete the challenging 300km distance in two days.